yudhisteer/Pseudo-LiDARs-with-Stereo-Vision/README.md

 - That point is the correspondence that we use to estimate disparity.

 Now we want to know how big the window ```T``` should be:
-- If the window is very small, we may get good localization but high-sensitivity noise.
+- If the window is very small, we may get good localization but **high-sensitivity noise**.
 The smaller the window, the less descriptive the pattern is.
-- If we use a large window, we may get more robust matches in terms of depth of values but the disparity map is going to be more blurred: poor localization.
+- If we use a large window, we may get more robust matches in terms of depth of values but the disparity map is going to be more blurred: **poor localization**.
-- Another method could be to use the adaptive window method: For each point, we match points using windows of multiple sizes and use the disparity that is a result of the best similarity measure.
+- Another method could be to use the **adaptive window method**: For each point, we match points using windows of multiple sizes and use the disparity that is a result of the best similarity measure.

 ### 3.2 Issues with Stereo Matching

+In order to get a good stereo matching, we want to avoid the following:

+1. We expect the surface to have **texture**.
+If we have the image of a smooth wall, then we do not have much texture and if we take a small window ```T``` then we may get many matches between the left and right image.
+2. If we do have texture in our image, then this texture should not be **repetitive**.
+If we have a repetitive pattern we will get multiple matches in the right image where they are all going to be perfectly good matches.
+3. An inherent problem of stereo matching is **foreshortening** whereby the projected area of our window onto the left image is different from the projected area in the right image.
+Hence, we are not matching the same brightness patterns but a warped or distorted version of it.